 Forget the long list of useless keywords you need to optimize for your search.
 Stop seeing search queries as words and shift your thinking to a voice search optimization mindset.

-In ancient times the people of the caves used to survive by imitating others.
+In ancient times, the people of the caves used to survive by imitating others.
 Our great-grandparents worked hard and evolved like crazy, which is how we can survive generation by generation.

 Whether you are an entrepreneur or working a tedious job, you’ll die if you do not evolve.
 The same goes for your website.
-If you want to compete with the fearsome competitors out there you must get your hands dirty with voice search optimization.
+If you want to compete with the fearsome competitors out there, you must get your hands dirty with voice search optimization.

 With that mindset, we must focus all our attention on voice search optimization.
 Instead of leaving things as they are.
 It is time that you start providing content that answers the needs of the customer.
 You know that Google will now read aloud your content so why not make it easy on the ears?